×

 • Taking part in professional development activities or training to develop a new skill or instructional competency needed within the applicant’s program

-Teaching leaves are awarded on a competitive basis and go to those faculty who, in the judgement of a selection committee and the Provost, demonstrate the greatest potential for course or curriculum development.
+Teaching releases are awarded on a competitive basis and go to those faculty who, in the judgement of a selection committee and the Provost, demonstrate the greatest potential for course or curriculum development.
 Major criteria that affect the determination for granting a leave are the applicant’s previous accomplishments, the quality of the proposal submitted (including documentation of preparation), and the potential contributions the completion of the proposal would make to the mission and programs of the applicant’s unit as well as to the applicant’s professional development.
-The leaves may be taken in a single semester or distributed across the fall and spring semesters.
-At the conclusion of the semester in which the teaching leave is awarded, the faculty member must provide a short description of what they accomplished along with evidence of productivity.
+The releases may be taken in a single semester or distributed across the fall and spring semesters.
+At the conclusion of the last semester in which a teaching releases is awarded, the faculty member must provide a short description of what they accomplished along with evidence of productivity.

 Eligibility